-WASHINGTON The U.S. government's move to replace the FBI's crumbling Washington headquarters, dismissed as "a dump" by one congresswoman, has sparked a fight between Virginia, Maryland and the capital for the billion-dollar project.
+WASHINGTON (Reuters) - The U.S. government’s move to replace the FBI’s crumbling Washington headquarters, dismissed as “a dump” by one congresswoman, has sparked a fight between Virginia, Maryland and the capital for the billion-dollar project.

 Early signs point to suburban Prince George’s County in Maryland as the frontrunner as officials in the Washington area look for possible sites and line up political support.